-Homeowners looking at renovations wanting to step up their hosting game should consider a microwave drawer vs a warming drawer.
+Homeowners looking at renovations and wanting to step up their hosting game should consider a microwave drawer vs a warming drawer.
 Cooks use both of these appliances to keep food warm when someone runs late or while preparing for a dinner party.
 However, the best microwaves provide several additional functions that a warming drawer does not.
 To determine which is right for you, you could consider the benefits of each.
 If you expand your options slightly, you should consider a microwave oven vs a toaster oven.

 Drawer microwaves, also called microwave drawers, work exactly like a standard microwave that would sit on your countertop or be built into your upper cupboards.
 You defrost, heat, or reheat food in them.
 However, they share one usage with a warming drawer: keeping recently prepared food warm.
 Brands design warming drawers primarily for helping food or coffee retain heat, so these drawers most likely do not reheat food.
 However, some microwaves and warming drawers contain additional functions.
 For information about new functions on microwaves, check out our article on an old vs a new microwave.

 If you want to save counter space, consider installing a drawer microwave or warming drawer.